PRUNERS/FLiT/documentation/flit-command-line.md

 ## flit init

 Initializes a flit test directory for use.
 It will initialize the directory by copying the default configuration file into the given directory.
-If a configuration file already exists, this command does nothing.
 The config file is called `flit-config.toml`.

 To see how to modify `flit-config.toml`, see the documentation for [FLiT